Local government in the United States: Special-purpose local governments

 Additionally, U.S. courts have ruled that there are smaller areas which are to be considered as fulfilling government functions, and should therefore be bound by the same restrictions placed on "traditional" local government bodies.
 These include homeowners associations (determined in Shelley v.
 Kraemer, Loren v.
 Sasser, Committee for a Better Twin Rivers v.
 Twin Rivers Homeowners' Association), and company-owned towns (both for employees and for consumers, decided in the USSC case Marsh v.
 Alabama in 1946).
 Many homeowners' and neighborhood associations are considered non-profit organizations, but have the ability to raise taxes or fees, fine members for infractions against association-rules, and initiate lawsuits.
 The question of civil rights in such communities has not yet been conclusively determined, and varies from state to state.

 School districts

 School districts are organized local entities providing public elementary and secondary education which, under state law, have sufficient administrative and fiscal autonomy to qualify as separate governments.
 The category excludes dependent public school systems of county, municipal, township, or state governments (e.g., school divisions).

 Special districts

 Special districts are all organized local entities other than the four categories listed above, authorized by state law to provide designated functions as established in the district's charter or other founding document, and with sufficient administrative and fiscal autonomy to qualify as separate governments; known by a variety of titles, including districts, authorities, boards, commissions, etc., as specified in the enabling state legislation.
 A special district may serve areas of multiple states if established by an interstate compact.
-Special districts are widely popular, have enjoyed "phenomenal growth" and "nearly tripled in number" from 1957 to 2007.
+Special districts are widely popular and have enjoyed "phenomenal growth".
+From 1952 to 2007, the number of special districts increased by 203 percent, from 12,340 to 37,381.
+They are "the most common form of government in the United States".